parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/daily-living.md

 - Try a front fastening bra or bra top.
 - Attach a fabric loop or pull to your zipper.
 - Small aids such as a button hook may help.
-- Elastic shoe laces can be easier.
+- Elastic shoelaces can be easier.
 - Try a long handled shoe horn to put shoes on.

-## Using the toilet
+### Using the toilet

-Getting up and to the toilet, and then getting up from the toilet again can be tricky if your movements are stiffer, slower or less well balanced.
+Getting up and to the toilet and then getting up from the toilet again can be tricky if your movements are stiffer, slower or less well balanced.
 This is extra tricky if the toilet seat is lower than knee level.
 Reduced movements can also make it more difficult to clean yourself after using the toilet.
 - Try to remove obstacles from your route to the toilet from your main living area.
 - Some people find a ‘bottom wiper’, which is a long handle aid, helpful.
 - Flushable moist toilet/wet wipes can help with this (although there are concerns these are not environmentally friendly, as can block narrow drainpipes and take a long time to disintegrate).

-Urinary Symptoms and Bowel Symptoms pages for more tips.
+See our <a href="/learn/managing-symptoms/urination" class="internal-link">Urinary Symptoms</a> and <a href="/learn/managing-symptoms/bowels" class="internal-link">_Bowel Symptoms_</a> pages for more tips.

-# Movements in & around bed
+### Movements in & around bed
 These may be tricky due to stiffness, reduced movements and balance problems.
 - Satin sheets can help you turn over in bed
   - You can buy them either off-the-shelf satin sheets or specially designed sheets with satin panels (e.g. a panel of satin going across the middle of the bed where hips would rest)
   - If you use satin sheets or panels, make sure there is an area of friction at either end or sides of the bed so you can get a grip on something